Johnatanrincon05/Laravel_Shop/README.md

 -Have the php soap extension enabled on the local server.
 -Have npm installed.
 -Have a Mysql database manager.
+-Have the respective connection credentials with the placetopay webcheckout and the corresponding endpoint.

 # Steps to follow to start the project